National Animal Welfare Monitoring

 The state of animal welfare in livestock farming is a controversial topic in Germany.
 Nevertheless, at the federal level, there is still no profound reporting structure established to monitor the current status and long-term progression of animal welfare.
 In order to change this, the NaTiMon project aims to lay the foundations for such a standardized national animal welfare monitoring.
 This will not only provide a reliable basis for political decision-makers but will also benefit the practice.
 Based on the outcomes, livestock farmers can make a qualified assessment of the situation of their farm in comparison to the general livestock population.
 In addition, consumers can obtain objective information about the state of welfare in German animal farms.

 The aim of the overall NaTiMon project is to develop the basis for regular, indicator-based monitoring and reporting structure about the status of animal welfare in livestock farming in Germany.
 The documentation of the results can also show the development of the animal welfare situation over time.
 The project is based on a decision of the German Bundestag within the framework of the national livestock strategy and receives approximately three million Euros funding by the Federal Ministry of Food and Agriculture (BMEL).
-The project is supported by a large consortium consisting of: the Thünen Institutes of Farm Economics, Fisheries Ecology and Organic Farming and the University of Veterinary Medicine Hannover (Department of Fish Diseases and Farming); the Federal Statistical Office of Germany; the Kuratorium für Technik und Bauwesen in der Landwirtschaft; the Friedrich Loeffler Institute for Animal Husbandry and Animal Welfare; Kiel University (Institute for Animal Breeding and Animal Husbandry), and the Chair of Animal Husbandry and Poultry Sciences of the Hochschule Osnabrück University of Applied Sciences.
+The project is supported by a large consortium consisting of: the Thünen Institutes of Farm Economics, Fisheries Ecology and Organic Farming and the University of Veterinary Medicine Hannover (Department of Fish Diseases and Farming); the Federal Statistical Office of Germany; the Kuratorium für Technik und Bauwesen in der Landwirtschaft; the Friedrich Loeffler Institute for Animal Husbandry and Animal Welfare; Kiel University (Institute for Animal Breeding and Animal Husbandry), the Chair of Animal Husbandry and Poultry Sciences of the Hochschule Osnabrück University of Applied Sciences, and the Humboldt-Universität zu Berlin (Division of Animal Husbandry and Ethology).
 The project is supported by the Federal Office for Agriculture and Food (BLE).
-The project will identify meaningful and reliable animal welfare indicators for pigs, cattle, poultry, and aquaculture (rainbow trout and carp) covering the life stages of husbandry, transport, and slaughter.
+The project will identify meaningful and reliable animal welfare indicators for pigs, cattle, poultry, sheep, goats, and aquaculture (rainbow trout and carp) covering the life stages of husbandry, transport, and slaughter.

 At Thünen-Institute for Farm Economics (TI-BW), socio-economic indicators are being identified and developed which are the driving forces for positive or negative developments or reactions to animal welfare in livestock farming.
 Furthermore, the wishes and preferences of the various stakeholders will be examined (stakeholder analysis).
 To map the costs of monitoring, the survey costs of suitable indicators will be determined for the different animal species.
 This also involves weighing up the costs and (non-monetary) benefits of individual indicators.
 The information generated by all subprojects is used to create prototypes for a monitoring report, the preparation of which is being coordinated by TI-BW.
 Policy recommendations will be derived from the project results, which will concretely implement a future animal welfare monitoring.